-After intersystem crossing, vibrational excitation is also usually generated, which is again dissipated within femto- to picoseconds until the molecule remains in the vibrational ground state of T_1 .
+Figure 1.17 Schematic representation of typical absorption, fluorescence and phosphorescence spectra.
+It should be noted that in real spectra with a wavelength scale the phosphorescence spectrum typically appears somewhat broader than the corresponding remains in the vibrational ground state of $T_1$ .
 From here, two path ways are possible.
-Radiative relaxation from the triplet state, $T_1 \rightarrow S_0$, is called phosphorescence.
+Radiative relaxation from the triplet state, $T_1 \rightarrow S_0$ , is called phosphorescence.
 Generally, phosphorescence is the luminescence arising from radiative transitions involving a change in multiplicity.
-Non-radiative de-excitation or intersystem crossing, $T_1 \rightarrow S_0$, is also possible.
-Similar to the internal conversion, $S_1 \rightarrow S_0$, the probability for this process depends on overlap integrals such as (1.7) of the vibrational ground state of T_1 with highly excited vibrational states of S_1 .
+Nonradiative de-excitation or intersystem crossing, $T_1 \rightsquigarrow S_0$ , is also possible.
+Similar to the internal conversion, $S_1 \rightsquigarrow S_0$ , the probability for this process depends on overlap integrals such as (1.7) of the vibrational ground state of $T_1$ with highly excited vibrational states of $S_1$ .
 Both processes also require a spin flip and are thus rather improbable.
 As an overall result, many biomolecules and fluorescence markers rarely undergo intersystem crossing to the triplet states, but once a triplet state has been formed it is usually quite long lived in comparison to singlet states.

-The generally lower energy of the triplet states cause the phosphorescence to appear at longer wavelengths than fluorescence (Figure 1.16).
-Similarly to fluorescence, the phosphorescence spectrum often appears to be a mirror image of the ground state absorption, because the vibrational modes are often very similar in all electronic states.
+The generally lower energy of the triplet states cause the phosphorescence to appear at longer wavelengths than fluorescence (Figure 1.17).
+Similarly to fluorescence, the phosphorescence spectrum often appears to be a mirror image of the ground-state absorption, because the vibrational modes are often very similar in all electronic states.

-Quantitative Description of all Processes: Quantum Efficiencies, Kinetics of Excited State Populations and the Jablonski Diagram energy levels, are depicted as horizontal lines.
-As mentioned earlier, all radiative processes (absorption or emission of a photon) are depicted using straight arrows whereas non-radiative processes are portrayed using wavy arrows.
+1.6 Quantitative Description of all Processes: Quantum Efficiencies, Kinetics of Excited State Populations and the Jablonski Diagram

+All the effects described so far can be summarized in a diagram named after the Polish physicist Aleksander Jabłoński (1898-1980) (Figure 1.18).
+In the Jablonski diagram only energy levels of the electronic states, and sometimes also vibrational energy levels, are depicted as horizontal lines.
+As mentioned earlier, all radiative processes (absorption or emission of a photon) are depicted using straight arrows, whereas nonradiative processes are portrayed using wavy arrows.
 For each process a rate constant k can be given, which is proportional to the probability per time unit that the corresponding process occurs.
-For example, if the rate constant for internal conversion, $S_1 \rightarrow S_0$, of a molecule is $k{IC} = 1 \text{ ns}^{-1}$ and if the rate constant for fluore-scence, $S_1 \rightarrow S_0$, is only $k{FI} = 0.1 \text{ ns}^{-1}$, the probability that the excitation energy is released via fluorescence is ten times less than via non-radiative internal conversion.
+For example, if the rate constant for internal conversion, $S_1 \leadsto S_0$ , of a molecule is $k{\rm IC} = 1~{\rm ns}^{-1}$ and if the rate constant for fluorescence, $S_1 \to S_0$ , is only $k{\rm FI} = 0.1~{\rm ns}^{-1}$ , the probability that the excitation energy is released via fluorescence is ten times less than via nonradiative internal conversion.